danhislop/Projects/RVDistributions/README.md

 ![example side by side plot](./dist_weibull.png "Weibull Distribution").

 ## Future Improvements
-- Update the input menu to allow a number instead of typed name, for easier input.
 - Allow parameter setting from the input menu, e.g. lambda value.

 ## Author